quartiq/miniconf/miniconf/README.md

 ## Settings management

-One possible use of `Miniconf` is a backend for run-time settings management in embedded devices.
+One possible use of `miniconf` is a backend for run-time settings management in embedded devices.

 It was originally designed to work with JSON ([`serde_json_core`](https://docs.rs/serde-json-core)) payloads over MQTT ([`minimq`](https://docs.rs/minimq)) and provides a MQTT settings management